 How To Diagnose Vitiligo In Infants And Children?

-A doctor can diagnose the condition by visual examination of the white patches of the skin.
+A doctor or dermatologist can diagnose the condition by visual examination of the white patches of the skin.
 They will use a specialized lamp called Wood’s lamp to detect paler skin.
 Parents may be asked about the presence of the condition in the family or if the child has a history of other autoimmune diseases.

 How Is Vitiligo Treated?